 There are three managed stocks of Pacific ocean perch: Gulf of Alaska, Bering Sea/Aleutian Islands, and Pacific Coast.

 The Gulf of Alaska stock reached more than 330,000 tons in 2010, 36 percent above its target level.
 The Bering Sea/Aleutian Islands stock is also extremely abundant, at 63 percent above its target level.
 These stocks were last assessed in 2013 and remain off the overfished list.
 Off the West Coast, the Pacific ocean perch stock was last assessed in 2011 and is not experiencing overfishing, but the stock remains overfished.
 However, the stock is managed under a rebuilding plan and is now at 48 percent of its target population level.

 Harvesting Pacific Ocean Perch

 Pacific ocean perch are caught primarily in bottom trawl fisheries in Alaska waters.
-Fishermen also use pelagic trawls, which now account for about third of the catch in the Gulf of Alaska.
-The fishery typically opens in July, and the majority of the annual catch is taken in the summer.
+Fishermen also use pelagic trawls, which now account for about a third of the catch in the Gulf of Alaska.
+The majority of the annual catch is taken in the summer.
 Pacific cod, arrowtooth flounder, and sablefish are the main species caught as bycatch in the trawl fishery in Alaska.
 When caught, fishermen generally keep the Pacific cod and sablefish due to their high commercial value.